-We are all changing the way we live our lives at the moment but one thing that doesn’t change is our connection to nature.
-In fact with many of us at home during this challenging time, we have a chance to spend more time in our gardens, slow down and take time to notice the amazing nature and wildlife around us.
+We have all been changing the way we live, but one thing that hasn't changed is our connection to nature.
+With many of us spending more time at home, we have a chance to spend more time in our gardens, slow down and take time to notice the amazing nature and wildlife around us.

 Identify and record your wildlife observations

 There many great apps that make identifying wildlife really easy.
 You can see what you can find in your own garden or when you are out in the local area during your exercise break.
 Have a go with these ones, you’ll be an expert before you know it!